arjitc/DCIMStack/README.md

 Datacenter inventory management system

 * Code is currently in initial stages of getting together, once I have a solid idea of the base SQL schema I'll upload the DB and a installer/more information on getting started.
+* Screenshots shown below were taken at different stages of development so might show different numbers in the display bar at the top of the page

 ## Screenshots
 ![Login Page](http://i.imgur.com/o10eDgc.png)